 Safex uses a more advanced system of keys, to allow the privacy functions to work properly - each Safex (public) address is associated with 2 Private Keys and 2 Public Keys.

 Once again, Public Address is your public identity for your Safex wallet.
-The public address is what you provide to someone when they need to send you Safex Token and/or Safex Cash, and is also what you use when mining Safex Cash.
-What is essential to know is that Safex Token and Cash are stored on the same address.
+The public address is what you provide to someone when they need to send you Safex Tokens and/or Safex Cash, and is also what you use when mining Safex Cash.
+What is essential to know is that Safex Tokens and Cash are stored on the same address.
 So, on one Safex Address, you can have a balance of 1000 Tokens and 2000 Cash.
 Using Safex Wallet, you can send them to another address or receive more at the current address.

 Your Safex wallet address will begin with the prefix Safex... and therefore you can't mistake it with some other wallet address of some other coin.